MCiret/P8_PurBeurre_WebApp/README.rst

 The build_get_request() static method (called by handle() method) shows you the used request. https://documenter.getpostman.com/view/8470508/SVtN3Wzy#58efae40-73c3-4907-9a88-785faff6ffb1

-.. warning:: if you modify the fields parameter then you will have to adapt the front-end part of the application.
+**warning** if you modify the fields parameter then you will have to adapt the front-end part of the application.

 Nevertheless, there is no problem if you would like to modify categories, page_size (number of product per page) and/or page (number of page per request).
 The categories tags and page_nb are gotten from research/management/off_research_params.json.
 This file is modified (rewritten) each time the filldb command is used, to "feed" the database, the page_nb parameter is incremented.

-.. note:: categories tags have to exists in OFF.
+**note** categories tags have to exists in OFF.
 They are not case sensitive but you have to use underscore te replace whitespace characters.

 .. |vPython badge| image:: https://img.shields.io/badge/Python-3.9-blue.svg